Holic75/Baldurs-gate-dnd-3.5/README.md

 ### BEAST MASTER
 Advantages:
 – +15% to Move Silently and Hide In Shadows.
 – Has a telepathic link with his animal companion which allows them to fight as one.
 When fighting close to each other Beast master and his animal companion get +1 To Hit, Damage, AC and Saving Throws.
-This bonuses increase to +2 at level 7,  +3 at level 14 and +4 at level 20.
+These bonuses increase to +2 at level 7,  +3 at level 14 and +4 at level 20.
 – Hit Die: d12.

 Disadvantages: